chriscz/python_programming/website/content/advanced-day-two.md

                 False
             """
             pass

 11. **EXERCISE** Write a function *remove_dup* that takes a single list parameter and removes all duplicates from it.
 If there are duplicates, you should remove all of them.
-*NOTE*: It doesn't matter which of the duplicates you remove, as long as there are no duplicates after usign remove_dup!!
+*NOTE*: It doesn''t matter which of the duplicates you remove, as long as there are no duplicates after usign remove_dup!

         #!python
         def remove_dup(L):